KCL-Electronics/Festival-of-AI-25/README.md

 This project, particularly the complex `/simulation` environment, was developed with the assistance of **NeuralFusion(TM) III**, an advanced AI model.

 The capabilities of NeuralFusion(TM) III, especially its extensive context window and sophisticated attention mechanisms, were instrumental in:
-*   Facilitating rapid development and iteration of the intricate game logic, AI behaviour trees, and perception systems.
+*   Facilitating rapid development and iteration of the intricate game logic, temp AI behaviour trees, and perception systems.
 *   Ensuring a high degree of code style consistency and structural coherence across the multiple Python scripts.
 *   Managing the complexity of inter-module dependencies and maintaining a clear, functional architecture for the simulation.
 This significantly helped in avoiding common pitfalls like context loss or "memory" issues often encountered when developing larger, interconnected systems with AI assistance.